 And failed miserably.

 Since then, I've become a little germaphobic.
 I have this thing with pets.
-Whenever someone who shows any sign of an illness leaves my house I open all the windows, wipe all surfaces they've been in contact with and burn some palo santo.
+Whenever someone who shows any sign of an illness leaves my house I open all the windows, and wipe all surfaces they've been in contact with.
 And I wash my hands 100 times a day.

-But this hasn't prevented me from catching a cold this year again.
+But this hasn't prevented me from catching a cold again this year.

 From my research, I learned that there is not much to do to cure a cold besides treating the symptoms and waiting for it to pass.